This blog post will take you through the steps to create a searchable drop down list in Excel – just like Google search.

 This is a great Excel trick for working with large drop down lists.

 In this tutorial we will use a list of 87 names that as we type into the drop down list, it searches the names, and the list shortens to show only those names containing that string of characters.

-There are a few formulas to write to get this done.
+There are a few formulas to write to get this searchable drop down list in Excel created.
 Everything is shown and provided in this tutorial.
 If you prefer a video.
 Check out the video tutorial below.

 Create the Combo Box Control